comfy/comfortable-mexican-sofa/README.md

       ComfortableMexicanSofa.config.seed_data_path = File.expand_path('db/cms_seeds', Rails.root)
     end

-If you ran `rails g cms`, you should find an example set of fixtures in /db/cms\_seeds directory.
+If you ran `rails g cms`, you should find an example set of seeds in /db/cms\_seeds directory.
 Please note that seeds are nested in the folder that is the hostname of your site.
 Each file is an YAML representation of a database entry for that layout/page/snippet.

-There's a rake task that makes moving fixtures into database (and vice-versa) easy:
+There's a rake task that makes moving seeds into database (and vice-versa) easy:

-    # from fixtures into database
+    # from seeds into database
-    rake comfortable_mexican_sofa:import:all FROM=your-site.local TO=your-site.com SEED_PATH=/path/to/fixtures
+    rake comfortable_mexican_sofa:import:all FROM=your-site.local TO=your-site.com SEED_PATH=/path/to/seeds

-    # from database to fixtures
+    # from database to seeds
-    rake comfortable_mexican_sofa:export:all FROM=your-site.com TO=your-site.local SEED_PATH=/path/to/fixtures
+    rake comfortable_mexican_sofa:export:all FROM=your-site.com TO=your-site.local SEED_PATH=/path/to/seeds

 ---
 ![Looks pretty comfortable to me.
 No idea what makes it Mexican.](https://github.com/twg/comfortable-mexican-sofa/raw/master/doc/sofa.png)